Congrats on your engagement!

 Delegate tasks so you can focus and taking photos and being in the moment

 6. Choose a location that reflects your personality

 Location, location, location.
 Don’t hesitate to check out photo shoot locations beforehand.
 If you have a cool idea, please let me know.
 We can bounce ideas off of each other.
 I encourage you to find a spot that reflects your love and a place that you will both feel comfortable.
 And please note that there is no such thing as an ‘ugly’ location….there is beauty everywhere…we just have to find it! i have shot pretty much every location imaginable (dumpsters, graffiti walls, etc) so please know that the location doesn’t necessarily have to be pretty at every corner 🙂

 7. Communication with your photographer

 Get on the phone with your photographer.
-I will to get on the phone with my client 3-5 days before the engagement shoot and a week before the wedding just to know that we are all on the same page.
+I will get on the phone with my clients 3-5 days before the engagement shoot and a week before the wedding just to know that we are all on the same page.
 Some communication can easily get lost in email.
 This will put your mind at ease to know that you will be taken care of.